 Most people describe the effects as gentle and gradual rather than immediate or intense.
 The distinctive bitter taste is a characteristic feature that some find unpleasant but manageable when smoking or brewing as tea.

 Effects typically begin 30-60 minutes after consumption and can last several hours.
-The experience tends to be subtle yet meaningful, with heightened awareness and deeper connection to inner thoughts.
-This herb works best in calm, relaxed environments where you can fully embrace its contemplative qualities.
+The experience tends to be subtle yet meaningful, with heightened awareness and a deeper connection to inner thoughts.
+Many users find this herb works best in calm, relaxed environments where you can fully embrace its contemplative qualities.

 Calea zacatechichi is reputed for inducing vivid dreams and heightening dream recall, making it a plant of interest for dream enthusiasts and researchers.